vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-cart.md

 }
 ```

-- `load` - function required to fetch cart from a server or create brand new if it doesn't exist.
+- `load` - function required to fetch cart from a server or create a brand new if it doesn't exist.
 This method accepts a single `params` object.
 The `params` has the following option:

     - `customQuery?: customQuery`